ytmytm/teensy64/README.md

 - optional 8502 pinout for C128 board version
 - keep the original 6510 on the adapter board too (with gated /RDY signal?) and allow it to take over from Teensy64, for 100% compatibility with stock C64

-# Problems
+# Firmware problems

-The bus code doesn't use any hardware Teensy interrupts to track clock signals, it's all busy wait loops.
+The bus code doesn't use any of the hardware Teensy interrupts to track clock signals, it's all in busy wait loops.
 Any serial/ethernet code will make CPU core lose cycles.

 # Status

+The project works as expected if all you need is a 6510 replacement, but additional features are in a very early stage of development.
-The project is very early in the development.
-This code is more an exploration of what is possible rather than consistently designed feature set.
+This code is more an exploration of what is possible rather than a consistently designed feature set.